gellati/oda-kapa-api/README.md

 in the directory where the `dredd.yml` configuration file is located.

 Connection to the fhir service requires authentication.
-This is done with a hook in the `hook.coffee` file, whose location is defined in the `dredd.yml` file.
-Its contents are the following:
+This is done with a hook in the `hook.coffee` file, whose location is in the hooks directory.
+The location needs to be defined in the `dredd.yml` file.
+The hook authentication file's contents are the following:

     hooks = require 'hooks'
     hooks.beforeEach (transaction) -> transaction.request.headers['Authorization'] = "Bearer eyJ..."

 where `eyJ...` is the authorization token.
-You have to create your own authorization hook file.
+You have to create your own authorization hook file, including the token.

 ### Configuration